tylerharter/cs301-projects/fall19/p10/stage1.md

 It contains the table of all the countries and capitals with latitude and longitude in tabular format.
 Do not download the data using the csv or json file download link.
 You need to write the code to scrape the data from this table.
-Start by install `Beautiful Soup` using pip.
+Start by installing BeautifulSoup using pip, as discussed in class.

 First, call `download('capitals.html', 'http://techslides.com/list-of-countries-and-capitals')` to download the webpage.
 You can open `capitals.html` and make sure that this page looks fine.